1926 Nassau hurricane: Out Islands

 On Exuma the hurricane destroyed 90% of the buildings, including 500 houses, and left more than 1,000 denizens homeless.
 The storm partly wrecked 300 other houses as well.
 At George Town the storm destroyed a rectory and six churches, along with more than half of the homes in the settlement.
 The vessel Sarah Jane sank with her crew of six.
 An additional drowning occurred as a man attempted to reach shore from another vessel.
 On Farmer's Cay the storm destroyed many roads, a bridge, all the fruit trees, and all crops, including the entire corn crop.
 Dead cattle, including sheep, littered the island as well.
 11 people drowned aboard the Celeste, but three lived.
 On Bimini, the hurricane razed a lighthouse, a pair of churches, a hotel, six homes, and a wireless telegraph station; strong winds tore roofs off several churches and other buildings.
 The crew of the Cinnabar measured a minimum barometric pressure of 28.20 inHg during the storm.
-Winds on Bimini peaked at hurricane force around 04:00 UTC on July 27 while shifting from north to south.
+Winds on Bimini peaked at hurricane force around 04:00 UTC on July 27 while shifting 180°.
 The storm also wrecked most of the homes on the Berry Islands.